 Twitch is a live video streaming platform that is owned by Amazon.
 Twitch has been an extremely popular platform since 2012 and to this day it continues to be the top streaming platform for gamers of all kinds.
-Unfortunately, like most technical services, there are some common errors that happen when using Twitch.
+Unfortunately, like most technical services, there are some common errors that happen when using it such as the Twitch black screen.
 One of them is when the entire streaming window goes to black and stays that way.
 When the screen is black, users are still able to chat and see user profiles but they are unable to see the streaming video.
-The good news is, there are a few ways to fix this common Twitch error.
+The good news is, there are a few ways to fix the Twitch black screen.

 Twitch streams live video, meaning it works very closely with the computer’s network and the video architecture of the computer.
-Some of the reasons why the screen goes black in Twitch include:
+Some of the reasons why you will see the Twitch black screen:

 - DNS Settings: The DNS settings may not be working correctly and the application could fail to fix the DNS query.

 - IP Settings: Your IP address settings may not be configured properly leading to network issues.

 - Hardware acceleration: This is known to clash with a variety of websites and applications despite the fact that it is meant to improve, not hinder, performance.